Temporary error with loading the page. Issue should be resolved shortly.

 designer toys, and art zines.
-Collective members are three Austin, Latino artists: Claudia Aparicio-Gamundi, James Huizar,
+Collective members are Texas Latinx artists: Claudia Aparicio-Gamundi, James Huizar,

 is part of the Barnard Zine Library Collection, Pratt Institute Libraries, and Texas A&M University Zine Collection among several